vipickering/vincentp/website/_posts/2013-05-18-analysing-data-to-enact-real-world-change.md

 For example, take the hypothetical situation:

-If I had a web app that could allow me to make queries in a similar fashion to [IFTTT](http://www.ifttt.com/ "IFTTT").
+If I had a web app that could allow me to make queries in a similar fashion to [IFTTT](http://www.ifttt.com/ "IFTTT"){:rel="external"}.
 Then I could create a query to help keep my social network standing intact and ran when the following conditions were met:

 If I check-in to more than 3 bars between the hours of 19:00 and 00:00: